veebch/Bip39-Dice/README.md

 ## Step 4: Storing your seed - Video

-The code that you generated needs to be stored in a secure way, here's  a video of one (of many) possible methods:
+The code that you generated needs to be stored in a secure way, here's  a video of one method:

 [![Alt text](/images/videoetch.png)](https://www.youtube.com/watch?v=RVYHCVpeyEA)